top of page

 I believe therapy works best when it:

-respects your autonomy
+• respects your autonomy

-has clear and ethical boundaries
+• has clear and ethical boundaries

-supports insight and embodiment
+• supports both insight and embodied change

 A final note